HeroesCyberSecurity/hcs-ctf-2023/forensic/PDeFrienship/README.md

-so Let's raise a toast to bonds that bind, a treasure of the heart, one of a kind. through life's ebb and flow, hand in hand, friendship's symphony pLays, forever grand..
+so Let's raise a toast to bonds that bind, a treasure of the heart, one of a kind. through life's ebb and flow, hand in hand, friendship's symphony pLays, forever grand
 '''

 for char in text: